argonsecurity/scanner-action/README.md

 If true a notification will be sent to the configured Slack/Teams channel on new findings.
 Defaults to false.

+#### `should-comment`

+If true argon will make comments on the pull request for each finding.
+Defaults to true.

 ## Example usage

 ```